Tempers: 2018-2019: Breakthrough with Private Life

 In 2018, Tempers released the concept album Junkspace, featuring Dutch architect Rem Koolhaas which is set in a shopping mall.
 Junkspace used samples from interviews with Koolhass to comment on the architecture of consumerism.
 Cooper and Golestaneh have said that the album was intended to critique shopping malls as manufactured places of "fantasy" that can psycholigically manipulate to spend money.

 Tempers were signed to the label Dais Records in 2019, and their second full-length studio album Private Life was released on October 25, 2019.
 They began writing the album in 2017.
 A review by Rich Wilhelm from PopMatters is generally positive and Wilhelm writes that "the album should appeal both to old school and new school synthpop fans".
 Writing for Slug Magazine, Bianca Velasquez gave a favourable review and said "listening to Private Life was a pleasant journey through a story of loneliness and despair".

 2020-2022: New Meaning and growing popularity

 Following the release of Private Life, Tempers announced a UK and European tour in 2020.
 They began the tour with a headline show at London's Moth Club on 28 February 2020.

 In December 2020, Tempers re-released Services under Dais Records, making it available in the United States and internationally.

 Tempers' third full-length studio album New Meaning was released in 2022 on the record label Dais Records.
-The songs were written by Golestaneh and she has said she was influenced by the uncertainity of the COVID-19 pandemic.
+The songs were written by Golestaneh and she has said she was influenced by the uncertainty of the COVID-19 pandemic.